TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 	git clone https://github.com/TIBCOSoftware/mashling-recipes
 	cd mashling-recipes/recipes/envoy/mashling-envoy-front-proxy
+	mkdir gateway

+Note:
-Place the Downloaded Mashling Gateway binary in the current mashling-envoy-front-proxy folder.
+1)Copy the downloaded mashling-gateway binary into mashling-recipes/recipes/envoy/mashling-envoy-front-proxy folder.

-Note: If you are trying in linux/ubuntu without VM, use local machine ip instead of $(docker-machine ip default) in subsequent steps.
+2)If you are trying in linux/ubuntu without VM, use local machine ip instead of $(docker-machine ip default) in subsequent steps.
 We have verified on linux/ubuntu.

 Create a docker-machine